Topics kids love talking about

 Entertain the kids for hours with these great questions for young, curious minds.
 Although designed for young children, Mom & Dad will love them too.

 The travel-sized slipcase makes it easy to toss in the glove box or backpack – use them on the way to soccer practice, when you are eating out, whenever!

 Here are a couple of tips that folks have shared with us for using these great conversation starter question cards:

 Tip #1 – Put one card in your child’s lunch box each day and encourage them to share it with their friends at lunchtime.
 It gives them something fun to talk about and helps them expand their circle of friends.

-Tip #2 - A grandmother wrote us to say that she keeps our Kids edition by the phone for her weekly call with her grandchildren.
-Its given her a way to connect with each grandchild and learn so much about each child.
+Tip #2 – A grandmother wrote to us to say that she keeps our Kids edition by the phone for her weekly call with her grandchildren.
+It’s given her a way to connect with each grandchild and learn so much about each of them.

 GIANT TEENY TINY

-These fun questions get kids to reveal how they percieve the world around them.
-Loud, soft, cold, crunchy, bright, salty, sweet and everything in between.
+These fun questions get kids to reveal how they perceive the world around them.
+Loud, soft, cold, crunchy, bright, salty, sweet, and everything in between.

-How to keep your kids entertained in the car, at a restaurant, or waiting for the dentist?
-Bring along these fun conversation starters to learn a bit more about how they think, what they want and maybe even something about yourself!
+Want to know how to keep your kids entertained in the car, at a restaurant, or waiting for the dentist?
+Bring along these fun conversation starters to learn a bit more about how they think, what they want, and maybe even something about yourself!

 Explore what makes a person a hero.
 Talk about what makes their actions heroic.
 And discover the potential hero within yourself.